yueliu1999/yueliu1999/README.md

 🔭 I graduated from Northeastern University at Qinhuangdao (NEUQ).

-🌱 I was recommended for admission to the National University of Defense Technology (NUDT) with excellent grades and technological innovation capability.
+🌱 I was recommended for admission to the National University of Defense Technology (NUDT) with excellent grades.

 👯 I am working hard and pursuing my master degree in College of Computer, NUDT.